got5/tapestry5-jquery/README.md

 Exclusive jQuery Binding Prefixes :

 - **selector**
-    - selector:id returns #clientId allows finding typos in java runtime instead of at javascript runtime
+    - selector:id returns #clientId allows finding typos at java runtime instead of at javascript runtime

 Theses components were originally present in Tapestry 5 Core and can still be used as it :